-Indicates a hazardous situation, which, if not avoided, could result in death or serious injury.
+not avoided, could result in death or serious injury.

-Indicates a hazardous situation, which, if not avoided, may result in minor or moderate injury.
+Indicates a potentially hazardous situation that, if not avoided, could result in minor or moderate injury or property damage.
+It may also be used to alert against unsafe practices.

-Indicates a property damage message.
+Indicates property damage message.

 The precautions listed in this manual and on your Nautique boat are not all-inclusive.
-If a procedure, method, tool, or part is not specifically recommended, you must satisfy yourself that it is safe for you and others, and that the boat will not be damaged or made unsafe as a result of your decision.
+If a procedure, method, tool or part is not specifically recommended, you must satisfy yourself that it is safe for you and others, and that the boat will not be damaged or made unsafe as a result of your decision.
 REMEMBER - USE COMMON SENSE WHEN OPERATING YOUR BOAT!